zer0cache/matic-docs/docs/develop/ethereum-polygon/pos/using-sdk/getting-started.md

 use(Web3ClientPlugin)
 ```

-The providers can be RPC urls or web3 based providers like Metamask provider, HDWalletProvider etc. based on requirement.
+The providers can be RPC URLs or web3-based providers like Metamask provider, HDWalletProvider etc. based on requirement.

 For more information, please have a look at the [Matic.js documentation on PoS](https://maticnetwork.github.io/matic.js/docs/pos/).